 How Good is Your Colander?

 Often overlooked is the draining of the pasta from the water.
-Many recipes assume you have a colander to take care of this, but few stress the importance of having a well drained pile of noodles.
+Many recipes assume you have a colander to take care of this, but few stress the importance of having a well-drained pile of noodles.
 Have you ever had a watery plate of Spaghetti at a restaurant?
-Of course not, because they know how that a good colander makes all the difference when draining your pasta.
+Of course not, because they know how a good colander makes all the difference when draining your pasta.
 Our friends at 10Reviewz.com have done a review of some of the best colanders on the market, have a look at their opinion HERE.

 Other Tools for Making Great Pasta: